parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: `pool`, `pgs`
  * Optional values: N/A

-Add a new Ceph RBD pool with name `<pool>` to the storage cluster. `pgs` must be a valid number of Placement Groups for the pool, taking into account the number of OSDs and the replication of the pool (`copies=3`). `256` is a safe and sane number of PGs for 3 nodes and 2 disks per node.
+Add a new Ceph RBD pool `<pool>` to the storage cluster. `pgs` must be a valid number of Placement Groups for the pool, taking into account the number of OSDs and the replication of the pool (`copies=3`). `256` is a safe and sane number of PGs for 3 nodes and 2 disks per node.
 This value can be grown later via `ceph` commands as required.

 #### `/api/v1/storage/ceph/pool/<pool>`
  * Methods: `GET`, `DELETE`